kvantas/kvantas/content/publication/pre_hyetographs.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["machine learning", "hyetographs", "water-resources", "desing-storms"]
+tags = ["machine learning", "hyetographs", "water-resources", "design-storms"]

 # Links (optional).
 url_pdf = "pdf/PRE_XIV_Paper_ID123.pdf"